AmalShalabi/Strapi-menu-useContext-demo/README.md

 4. Run `npm run dev` to start the development server
 5. Open your browser and navigate to `http://localhost:3000` to view the app

-Note: To access the menu items, you will need to have a Strapi backend running on your local machine.
-You can follow the instructions in the [Strapi documentation](https://strapi.io/documentation/developer-docs/latest/getting-started/quick-start.html) to set up a local Strapi instance.

 ## Usage